west china medical publishers

 find Keyword "Acute ischemic stroke" 23 results

-• Application and research progress of aspiration thrombectomy in acute ischemic stroke
+• Application and research progress of shared decision-making tools in ultra-early vascular recanalization therapy for ischemic stroke

 • Study on the association between glycosylated hemoglobin level and poor prognosis of intravenous thrombolysis in patients with acute ischemic stroke